Multi-vendor Beginner's Guide for Admin

 Step 1: Ensure that the addon Multi-vendor is active

 A regular single-seller X-Cart store is transformed into a multivendor marketplace by the addon Multi-vendor.
-The store administrator must ensure that this addon is active.
-More info on the management of addons in X-Cart is available in the section Managing addons.
+The store administrator can check whether they are using the X-Cart Multivendor edition by checking the “My addons” section of the store: the addon “Multi-vendor” must be active.
+Information on the management of addons in X-Cart is available in the section Managing Addons.

 Before anyone can sell products through an online marketplace based on X-Cart Multivendor, the store administrator needs to configure it.
 Besides all the configuration needed for a regular single-seller X-Cart store, a multivendor X-Cart store needs some additional configuration through the Multi-vendor addon settings page.
 The first and most important setting that the store administrator needs to adjust on this page is Multivendor mode .
 With this setting, the store administrator needs to specify which store operation mode they want to use.
 Two modes are supported: “Warehouse” and “Vendors as separate shops”).